flexera-public/policy_templates/operational/fnms/schedule_fnms_reports/README.md

 ![Alt text][emailoutput]

 Current limitations:
-- This only works with the FNMS Cloud of a onPrem installation available on the internet.
+- This only works with the FNMS Cloud or a onPrem installation available on the internet.
 - Output is limited to max 100.000 rows.

 ### Pre-reqs